Robustness Analysis on Foundational Segmentation Models: Abstract

 \section{Abstract}

-Due to the increase in computational resources and accessibility of data, an increase in large, deep learning models trained on copious amounts of data using self-supervised or semi-supervised learning have emerged.
+Due to the increase in computational resources and accessibility of data, an increase in large, deep learning models trained on copious amounts of multi-modal data using self-supervised or semi-supervised learning have emerged.
 These ``foundation'' models are often adapted to a variety of downstream tasks like classification, object detection, and segmentation with little-to-no training on the target dataset.
-In this work, we perform a \textbf{robustness analysis} of Visual Foundation Models (VFMs) for segmentation tasks and compare them to supervised models of smaller scale.
-We focus on robustness against \textbf{real-world distribution shift} perturbations.
-We benchmark \textbf{four} state-of-the-art segmentation architectures using \textbf{2} different datasets, \textbf{COCO} and \textbf{ADE20K}, with \textbf{17} different perturbations with 5 severity levels each.
-We find interesting insights that include (1) VFMs are not robust to compression-based corruptions, (2) while the selected VFMs do not significantly outperform or exhibit more robustness compared to non-VFM models, they remain competitively robust in zero-shot evaluations, particularly when non-VFM are under supervision and (3) selected VFMs demonstrate greater resilience to specific categories of objects, likely due to their open-vocabulary training paradigm, a feature that non-VFM models typically lack.
-We posit that the suggested robustness evaluation introduces new requirements for foundational models, thus sparking further research to enhance their performance. \footnote{This benchmark along with the code and datasets is available at: \url{https://tinyurl.com/fm-robust}. }
+In this work, we perform a robustness analysis of Visual Foundation Models (VFMs) for segmentation tasks and focus on robustness against real-world distribution shift inspired perturbations.
+We benchmark seven state-of-the-art segmentation architectures using 2 different perturbed datasets, MS COCO-P and ADE20K-P, with 17 different perturbations with 5 severity levels each.
+Our findings reveal several key insights: (1) VFMs exhibit vulnerabilities to compression-induced corruptions, (2) despite not outpacing all of unimodal models in robustness, multimodal models show competitive resilience in zero-shot scenarios, and (3) VFMs demonstrate enhanced robustness for certain object categories.
+These observations suggest that our robustness evaluation framework sets new requirements for foundational models, encouraging further advancements to bolster their adaptability and performance.
+The code and dataset is available at: \url{https://tinyurl.com/fm-robust}.